 San Antonios Role in the Texas Revolution and Mexican-American War

 San Antonio, located in south-central Texas, played a significant role in the Texas Revolution and the Mexican-American War.
-The city was founded as a Spanish mission in 1718, and by the late 18th century, it had grown to become an essential hub for trade and culture within the Spanish Empire.
+The city was founded as a Spanish mission in 1718, and by the late 18th century, it had grown to become an essential hub for trade, educational institutions, and culture within the Spanish Empire.
 San Antonio was the focal point of the conflict between the Spanish colonial government and the indigenous peoples who rejected colonial rule and battled to maintain their traditional way of life.

 Battle of the Alamo: San Antonio’s Defining Moment in Texas Independence